carsakiller/Carsas-Companion/readme.md

 `node build-tools/make-playlist-with-zones.js`
 The above command will read `%appdata%/Roaming/Stormworks/data/missions/Carsa's Commands/playlist.xml` inject the env_mods/locations and write the ouput to `%appdata%/Roaming/Stormworks/data/missions/Carsa's Commands/playlist_with_zones.xml`
 Now you have to replace the original `playlist.xml` with the `playlist_with_zones.xml`.

-# Documentation (haha)

-## Workflow for data sync from browser to game:
-Component defines methods (e.g. a button that triggers revoking a rule from a player) which will be called on button press.
-The method then sends that command to the game, if game responds with success, wait until game syncs new player data (game triggers that by itself ^^ or do we do that from the website?)), if fails, do nothing and show error message.